NASA puts $14M in funding towards soft robots, flash lidar and other research projects

 - Otherlab — you may remember the company’s cardboard drone — is working on sensors that are as flexible as the soft robotic platform they’ll be part of.
 Your fingers can tell when and how hard they’re gripping something, so shouldn’t it be the same for our robots?

-- Fibertek claims it can reduce the size and increase the efficiency of lidar systems by combining a number of techniques: flash (as opposed to scanning) imaging, 3D printing, and “an ultra-compact unstable or near stable ring resonator.”
+- Fibertek claims it can reduce the size and increase the efficiency of lidar systems by combining a number of techniques: flash (as opposed to scanning) imaging, 3D printing and “an ultra-compact unstable or near stable ring resonator.”
 They definitely didn’t make up that last one.

-- Applied Research LLC (sounds sketchy) wants to improve the performance of the image processing done on board landers and rovers.
+- Applied Research LLC (sounds sketchy) wants to improve the performance of the image processing done onboard landers and rovers.
 New algorithms would make it faster and easier to get depth-enhanced (or VR) views from the stereo cameras on mastcams.
 There’s also a lot of talk about multispectral image cubes.

 - Speaking of multispectral imagery, Nanohmics claims to have produced a device that accomplishes it without the bulky lenses and filters usually necessary.
-Its chip-scale sensor is compact, versatile, and has no moving parts — perfect for lots of missions, but especially planetary imaging.
+Its chip-scale sensor is compact, versatile and has no moving parts — perfect for lots of missions, but especially planetary imaging.

 These projects and the other 14 will prove themselves (or not) over the next two years, after which they will encounter (predictably) the Post Phase II Initiatives and Opportunities.
 Think your company or research might be a good match?
 Check out the STTR/SBIR basics page and get applyin’.Featured Image: NASA